 Azerbaijan has concluded some 30 or so PSAs with various Contractor Parties (i.e., field participants), though not all of them are fully operational at present.
-The first PSA, and to date the most important by large measure, was entered into on 20 September 1994 (Agreement on the Joint Development and Production Sharing for the Azeri and Chirag Fields and the Deep-Water Portion of the Gunashli Field in the Azerbaijan Sector of the Caspian Sea (the ACG PSA).)
+The first PSA, and to date the most important by large measure, was entered into on 20 September 1994 (Agreement on the Joint Development and Production Sharing for the Azeri and Chirag Fields and the Deep-Water Portion of the Gunashli Field in the Azerbaijan Sector of the Caspian Sea.
+On 14 September 2017 the parties to the original PSA signed an amended and restated ACG PSA (the ACG PSA).